Chymyst/curryhoward/README.md

 ```

 Note that there are several inequivalent implementations for the State monad's `map` and `flatMap`,
-but only one of them loses no information (and thus has a chance of satisfying the correct laws).
+but only one of them loses no information -- and thus has a higher chance of satisfying the correct laws.

+The theorem prover does not check any equational laws.
+It selects the terms with the smallest level of information loss, in hopes that there will be only one term selected,
+and that it will be the desired term that satisfies equational laws of whatever sort the users expect.

 The theorem prover will generate a (compile-time) error when there are two or more implementations with the smallest level of information loss.